Simon-157/ICP-CPP-GROUP-PROJECT/README.md

 All other cpp files are within the home directory of the project together with the input file with the start and destination details

 ## Running Tests
+* All you have to do is to change the filname within the constructor for FlightRoutes test("ibadan-accra.txt") to the file with the test data.
 ![image](https://user-images.githubusercontent.com/79936608/204668589-35ae4189-b6a1-465f-9bd3-063b7541979b.png)